maribies/python_passion_project_app/README.md

 Find And Seek is a Python passion project completed to gain competency in Python and object oriented design and development.
 It brings together a passion for retail- specifically luxury retail- and technology.

 This project was developed with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) to scrape websites for the luxury products and details, then built with [Django](https://docs.djangoproject.com/en/3.1/).
+The database is [PostgreSQL](https://www.postgresql.org/docs/13/index.html) and deployed through [Heroku](https://devcenter.heroku.com/).

+Coming soon- mobile version with React Native.

 ## Development
 Some things to note to get started locally-

 This project uses [pipenv](https://docs.pipenv.org/) to simplify environment variables and dependencies.